brandon-knap/journeytowardpeace/content/blog/this-is-a-mobile-post.md

 categories = []
 date = ""
 description = ""
-draft = true
-title = "This is a Mobile Post" weight = ""
+title = "This should be live on GoDaddy" weight = ""
 [seo]
 filename = ""